Ross Ventrone: New England Patriots

-2010 season

-After going undrafted in the 2010 NFL Draft, Ventrone was signed by the New England Patriots on April 29, 2010.
+After going undrafted in the 2010 NFL draft, Ventrone was signed by the New England Patriots on April 29, 2010.
 He played in the team's preseason opener against the New Orleans Saints before being waived on August 15.
 He was re-signed on August 23, and played in the team's final two preseason games before being waived during final cuts on September 4.
 He was signed to the Patriots' practice squad on October 19, 2010.
 He was re-signed to a future contract for the 2011 season on January 18, 2011.

-2011 season

-Ventrone was signed, promoted, or released 21 times by the Patriots during the season, including eight transactions in November 2011.
+Ventrone was signed, promoted, or released 21 times by the Patriots during the 2011 season, including eight transactions in November 2011.
 He played in eight games, in Week 3 against the Buffalo Bills, in Weeks 6 and 8 against the Dallas Cowboys and Pittsburgh Steelers, Week 11 against Kansas City Chiefs and in both games against the New York Jets.
 He has primarily played special teams, but did play on defense in the Patriots' Week 10 game against the Jets and also week 11 against the Chiefs.

-2012 season

 Ventrone was released by the Patriots on August 26, 2012.
 The Patriots signed, promoted, or released him 29 times; an ESPN article compared Ventrone to a "human yo-yo."

 Pittsburgh Steelers

-2013 season

 On January 2, 2013, Ventrone signed with the Pittsburgh Steelers.
 He was released on August 31, 2013.
 The Steelers signed Ventrone to their practice squad on December 13, 2013.

-2014 season

 After starting the 2014 season on the Steelers' practice squad, Ventrone was promoted to the 53-man roster on October 11, 2014.
 He played in nine games and was credited with seven tackles.

-2015 season

 Ventrone was waived by the Steelers on October 13, 2015, after the Steelers activated wide receiver Martavis Bryant, following his 4-game suspension.

-Second stint with Patriots

-2015 season
+New England Patriots (second stint)

-Ventrone was signed to the New England Patriots practice squad on October 28, 2015, and released from the practice squad on November 18, 2015.
+Ventrone was signed to the Patriots practice squad on October 28, 2015, and released from the practice squad on November 18, 2015.
 These mark the 30th and 31st transactions Ross has had with the team.

-Second stint with Steelers
+Pittsburgh Steelers (second stint)

 Ventrone was signed to the Steelers' practice squad on December 29, 2015 and then to the active roster on January 1, 2016, just in time for the team's regular season finale against the Cleveland Browns on January 3.

 On August 14, 2016, the Steelers placed Ventrone on injured reserve after suffering a hamstring injury against the Detroit Lions.
 Two days later, he was released with an injury settlement.